wintereum/wintereum.github.io/README.md

 Learning more about Wintereum (Winter Network).

 ## Getting started
 Wintereum is a community-driven cryptocurrency.
-The Winter Core allows anyone operate a node to in the blockchain networks and use SHA256 hashing method Proof-of-Work(PoW) to improve blockchain networks.
+The Winter Core allows anyone operate a node in the blockchain networks and use SHA256 hashing method Proof-of-Work(PoW) to improve blockchain networks.

 Anyone who contributes to network can be earned Wintereum.
 ## Usage